losizm/scamper/README.md

 _**Note:** The `Authorization` and `WwwAuthenticate` header classes are for authentication between user agent and origin server.
-There are other header classes available for proxy authentication &ndash; see [scaladoc](https://losizm.github.io/scamper/latest/api/scamper/auth.html) for details._
+There are other header classes available for proxy authentication.
+See [scaladoc](https://losizm.github.io/scamper/latest/api/scamper/auth.html) for details._